KCollins/openspace_rafos/3D_Printing/STLs/README.md

 # Example STLs

 ## Tonga
 This file includes the Tonga exclusive economic zone (EEZ).
 We imported the DEM from GEBCO using OpenTopography, and used the Processing raster calculator to add 10000 (which....sort of worked?)
 We used a Z factor of 5, a base height of 2mm and a model height of 20mm.
+The file was then simplified in Orca slicer using default options.

 | Coordinate | Degrees |
 |------------|---------|